Emmanuel-kwizera/Negpod_19_EVA/README.md

 # Electric Vending System

-Welcome to the Electricity Vending System!
+Welcome to the Electricity Vending System!!

 This application allows you to conveniently manage your electricity usage and top up your meter.